As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Mix the powder compound with water to create a paste and apply it to the opal or Dremel bit.
 Polish the opal to the desired finish using back and forward motions with the Dremel.

-TIP: To make the opal affordable to a broader range of people, many different fakes have been created.
+TIP: Many different fakes have been created to make the opal affordable to a broader range of people.
 Check out the main differences between real and fake opals in the article below:

 Real vs. Fake Opal: Focus on These 6 Differences